 The inflammation around the eye is due to an autoimmune response.
 With GO, the same abnormal immune response that triggers the thyroid gland in Graves’ disease affects the muscles and soft tissues around the eye.
 This leads your body to produce an inflammatory response.

-Graves’ eye disease usually occurs in conjunction with hyperthyroidism, but not always.
-It can occur even when your thyroid isn’t currently overactive.
+Graves’ eye disease usually occurs along with hyperthyroidism, but not always.
+It can also happen when your thyroid isn’t currently overactive.

 Risk factors for GO include: